Prior Learning Credit (A/S Level, AP, BMT, CLEP, Credit-by-Exam, IB)

 Credit-by-exam will not be accepted for any part of the final 30 (thirty) semester hours without permission of the Senior Vice President and Provost.
 With such permission, 6 (six) of the final 30 (thirty) credit hours may be by credit-by-exam.
 Applications for examinations shall be approved on an individual course basis.
 The instructor must certify on the report of examination that copies of the examination questions and the student's answers shall be retained in accordance with the University of Maryland’s Records and Retention and Disposal Schedule.

-Students may contact the Office of the Registrar to appeal the acceptance of prior learning experiences.
+Students may contact the Office of the University Registrar to appeal the acceptance of prior learning experiences.
 For prior learning credit to be awarded during an appeal, the student must provide evidence that the prior learning experience falls within the level, scope, content and expected learning outcomes of courses offered at the University of Maryland.
-The determination of the Office of the Registrar shall be final.
+The determination of the Office of the University Registrar shall be final.